syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/getting-started.md

 ## Defining Group

-Related options are grouped under each tab with ribbon groups.
-You can use the `e-ribbon-group` tag helper to define each ribbon group like below.
+To define a ribbon group under each tab, you can use the `e-ribbon-group` tag helper like below.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}